nire0510/kenolo/README.md

 - You want non-programmers to be able to understand and modify the rules themselves
 _KENOLO ruleset is simple yet powerful thanks to the operators which are supported_
 - You need to apply different rules and conditions per environment
-_Use npm configuration packages, such as [config](https://www.npmjs.com/package/config) or [nconf](https://www.npmjs.com/package/nconf), to store your rulesets per environment_.
+_Use npm configuration packages, such as [config](https://www.npmjs.com/package/config) or [nconf](https://www.npmjs.com/package/nconf), to store your ruleset per environment_.
 - You strive to keep source code modifications and consequently tedious QA cycles to the minimum
 _Simply modify an external JSON file to update your ruleset_.
 - Security, size & performance concern you